Nonreciprocal Weyl semimetal waveguide: Introduction

-In our work, we theoretically investigate a one-dimensional waveguide with circular section, in which a dielectric coating surrounds a topological magnetic WS cylinder cylindrical wire, with the magnetization along the axis.
+To show this, we investigate a one-dimensional waveguide with circular section, in which a dielectric coating surrounds a topological magnetic WS cylindrical wire, with the magnetization along the axis.
 This design exploits the fact that only a portion of the energy is carried in the dissipative medium, so that long-range SPPs are supported.
-In addition, the reduced density of states and the electronic band structure enhances the propagation of the electromagnetic field in this class of materials \cite{Sukhachov2022}.
-We show that the interplay between the transverse confinement in the WS wire and the axionic term determines a nonreciprocity of the dispersion in the orbital angular momentum.
-The latter is quantified in a novel scaling regime, coupling the angular momentum of the band with the wavevector.
-Remarkably, plasmons with angular momentum equal in modulus but opposite in sign propagate with a different, and in some regimes opposite, group velocity.
-This previously unknown phenomenon can be exploited to control the signal propagation within the Weyl semimetal plasmonic waveguide (WPW), providing an additional degree of freedom to the bands available for energy and information transport \cite{Akimov2007,Krasavin2010}.
+In addition, the reduced density of states and the electronic band structure enhance the propagation of the electromagnetic field in this class of materials \cite{Sukhachov2022}.
+Light beams can be characterized by a polarization, or by an OAM index \cite{Allen1992}.
+Such Laguerre-Gaussian beams can be generated with a high degree of control \cite{Matsumoto2008}.
+In this work, we show that the interplay between the transverse confinement in the WS wire and the axionic term determines a novel nonreciprocity of the dispersion in the OAM.
+Remarkably, plasmons with OAM equal in modulus but opposite in sign propagate with a different, and in some regimes opposite, group velocity.
+This previously overlooked phenomenon can be exploited to control the signal propagation within the Weyl semimetal plasmonic waveguide (WPW), providing an additional degree of freedom to the bands available for energy and information transport \cite{Akimov2007,Krasavin2010}.